 A worker works 3 days a week.
 Their leave is calculated by multiplying 3 by 5.6, which comes to 16.8 days of annual paid leave.

-People working irregular hours - eg shift work - need to calculate their leave entitlement for irregular hours.
+People working irregular hours - eg shift work or term-time work - need to calculate their leave entitlement for irregular hours.